Back to journal

 On data and sovereignty

-4. What happens if we want to leave?
+4. What if we want to leave?

-• How long does the export take?
+• How long does that take?

 On cost and decision-making